1. About morphine

 What will happen if I stop taking it?

 If you need to take morphine for a long time your body can become tolerant to it.

-This isn't usually a problem but you could get unpleasant withdrawal symptoms if you stop taking it suddenly.
+This is not usually a problem but you could get unpleasant withdrawal symptoms if you stop taking it suddenly.

 If you want to stop taking morphine, talk to your doctor first.
-Your dose can be reduced gradually so you don't get unpleasant withdrawal symptoms.
+Your dose can be reduced gradually so you do not get unpleasant withdrawal symptoms.